AbsaOSS/hermes/index.md

 ### What is hermes

-Hermes is an E2E testing tool created mainly for the use in [ABSA OSS](https://github.com/AbsaOSS) ecosystem but still provides some tools/utils that are usable in other projects and are quite generic.
+Hermes is an E2E testing tool created mainly for the use in [ABSA OSS][gh-absa] ecosystem but still provides some tools/utils that are usable in other projects and are quite generic.

 ###### Hermes is divided into 4 modules:

 - **Utils** where user can find some general utilities for file manipulation or spark test base.
-These should in future be all moved in [ABSA OSS Commons](https://github.com/AbsaOSS/commons)
+These should in future be mostly moved to [ABSA OSS Commons][gh-commons]
 - **Dataset comparison** is a spark job for the comparison of data sets.
 As it leverages spark, there are almost no limitations to data sources.
-- **Info File comparison** is a CLI tool (with ability to connect to HDFS) for comparison of _INFO files produced by [Atum](https://github.com/AbsaOSS/atum)
+- **Info File comparison** is a CLI tool (with ability to connect to HDFS) for comparison of _INFO files produced by [Atum][gh-atum]
-- **E2E Runner** is a tool to easily run Standardization and Conformance from [Enceladus](https://github.com/AbsaOSS/enceladus) and then compare the outputs to expected ones
+- **E2E Runner** is a tool to easily run Standardization and Conformance from [Enceladus][gh-enceladus] and then compare the outputs to expected ones

 ### Future